-The open/closing valve, referred to as an acme cylinder valve, is to be closed at all times unless hooked up to a propane system or when filling the container.
+The open/closing valve, referred to as an OPD cylinder valve, is to be closed at all times unless hooked up to a propane system or when filling the container.
+Top valve opens entry into tank.
+Side valve requires a POL type fitting to open secondary valve to draw out propane vapor into system.